-2. That Committer performs an initial review of the PR, resulting in one of the following:
+The assigned committer performs an initial review of the PR, resulting in one of the following.

-Approve:
+Approve

-If the submitted PR meets all of the Prerequisites for Landing Pull Requests and passes code review, then the Committer will squash merge immediately.
+If the submitted PR meets all of the PR acceptance conditions and passes code review, then the committer will squash merge immediately.

-There may be circumstances where a PR should not be merged immediately.
+Sometimes, a PR should not be merged immediately.
 The wip label will be applied to PRs for which this is true.
-Only Committers are able to apply labels to PRs, so anyone who believes that this label should be applied to a PR should request its application in a comment on the PR.
+Only committers are able to apply labels to PRs, so anyone who thinks this label should be applied to a PR should request it in a comment on the PR.

-The review process is DONE.
+• The review process is DONE.

-Approve (with nits):
+Approve (with nits)